Article

 10 Reasons to Design a Better Corporate Culture, Harvard Business School Working Knowledge

-How can I get the most out of my company’s mission, vision, and values?
+Question #2: How can I get the most out of my company’s mission, vision and brand values?

 Companies often make the mistake of talking about the “things” they value, versus framing values as actionable behaviors.
+Effective brand messaging communicates the unique benefits and value propositions of the company's mission, vision and values.
 Your vision should describe where you’re going, the mission explains why, and values depict how you are going to behave along the way.
 To provide a simple example:

 Mission

-I want to see a beautiful sunset from the highest peak of a mountain.
+I want to see a beautiful sunset from the highest mountain peak.

 Vision